akmalwesb/ATP1.0-Laravel/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 2000 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

+## About ATP Project

+Aviation Technology Platform (ATP) aspired to become the mothership system of the aviation industry where the platform will provide combined system and modules which comprise of:

+1. Dashboard
+2. Flight Operations Management
+3. Passenger Management
+4. Checks Management
+5. Flight Following/Tracking Integration
+6. Safety Management
+7. Aircraft Maintenance Management
+8. HUMS and HFDM Integration

 ## Getting Started With Laravel

 Things that you need to install on your device: